yakobie/acnhpoker/README.md

 	* Try to fix "Dodo Helper" for Chinese.
 * R18
 	* Update for Game version number 2.0.0
+* R18.1
+	* Fixed a nasty bug that cause the application window to shrink.
+	* Fixed the display for multiple-use items.
+(LikeBoba tea)
+	* Added the new reactions to the reaction wheel.
+	* Added a [!] to PhotoStudio items that would be stuck if dropped.
+	* Added the "Max Walk Speed" to the "Other" tab.
+Function similar to the old "Walk speed".
+Thanks to Red.

 ## Contributing

 1. Fork it (<https://github.com/KingLycosa/acnhpoker/fork>)